ypicchi-arm/vectorscan/doc/dev-reference/compilation.rst

 Start of Match
 ==============

-In standard operation, Hyperscan will only provide the end offset of a match when the match callback is called.
+In standard operation, Vectorscan will only provide the end offset of a match when the match callback is called.
 If the :c:member:`HS_FLAG_SOM_LEFTMOST` flag is specified for a particular pattern, then the same set of matches is returned, but each match will also provide the leftmost possible start offset